Rick Tuttle: Public service

+Tuttle's official portrait as Los Angeles City Controller, 2000.

 Tuttle was elected to four four-year terms in non-partisan elections as Los Angeles City Controller, serving from 1985 to 2001.
 In 1985 he was the only candidate running and won 100% of the vote, in 1989 he won with 79.3%, in 1993 with 77.41%, and in 1997 with 70.97%.

 By the end of his first term he had earned a reputation for fiscal responsibility.

 In a 1989 editorial endorsing his first re-election bid, The Los Angeles Times stated:

 Tuttle seems to us the kind of public servant you would like to see in every government office.
 He gets his basic work done, checking expense accounts, auditing the city's books and meeting its payroll.
 Then, in his spare time, he quietly finds other ways to make himself useful.
 He has modernized the city's payroll operation.
 His office will soon be able to do cost-accounting, an efficiency that could save the city millions of dollars in the future.

 And when he retired from public service, a Times columnist wrote:

 Like a government paycheck, Tuttle's headlines have always been modest but steady.
 He embraced the Watergate admonition to 'follow the money,' practicing activism with a pencil and calculator and audit power.
 He has cracked the City Council's knuckles over its favorite pork.
 He got mandatory audits written into the new City Charter, crafted civil rights rules forcing downtown private men's clubs to integrate, and refused to pay for lavish dinner tabs, yoga classes and a $2,800 chartered jet flight to Sacramento by a former DWP chief, the last 'the worst [official] extravagance I've ever seen.'

 Tuttle is a member of the Democratic Party.
 His first public position was co-chairman of California Young Citizens for Robert F. Kennedy in 1968.
 A year later, he founded, along with U.S. Congressmen Howard Berman and Henry Waxman and Los Angeles County Supervisor Zev Yaroslavsky, the Los Angeles County Young Democrats and succeeded Berman and Waxman as statewide president of the California Federation of Young Democrats.

 He had briefly considered returning to elected office in 2009 by running for the open Los Angeles City Council District 5 seat to replace the retiring Jack Weiss, but threw his support to Ron Galperin instead.

 Tuttle also served as a director of the Los Angeles West Chamber of Commerce and an interviewee of the Fellows Program at Coro of Southern California.